FRACerqueira/PipeAndFilter/docs/apis/pipefiltercore.resultpipeandfilter-1.md

 ### <a id="properties-status"/>**Status**

-The status details of all pipes
+The status details of all pipes.

 ```csharp
 public ImmutableArray<PipeRanStatus> Status { get; }